Create Cloud Composer environments

 • node_count in the node_config block specifies the number of nodes in your environment.

-Node count is the number of Google Kubernetes Engine nodes in the environment's GKE cluster.
+Node count is the number of Google Kubernetes Engine nodes in the environment's cluster.
 By default, environments have 3 nodes.

 You can change this value after you create your environment.